shidel/FDI/README.md

                     "z".
 If no OS was detected, or uses selects no backup it will be set to "n"

+        OCFG        Set in FDASK300.
+If in advanced mode, user can choose not to replace existing configuration files.

+        OCLEAN      Set in FDASK400.
+If in advanced mode, user can choose not to remove all files in FreeDOS target directory before installing.

-        OSYS        Set in FDASK400.
+        OSYS        Set in FDASK500.
 If user is in basic mode it is set to "y" to transfer system boot files.
 In advanced mode, it is set to either "y" or "n" depended on choice.

 ### Installer FDINS???.BAT scripts included on BOOT disk.